 Keep them Inside

 We bike often in the winter with our Thule Chariot.
 We’ve noticed that cold air/wind tends to come in thru the rear of the trailer, so we make sure to wrap our son up burrito style so his back is covered as well.
-We haven’t tried it, but I know other parents who use a sleeping bag for this as well.
+In particularly cold weather, we’ve also put him inside a sleeping bag inside the trailer.

 If it is snowy or rainy where you are, you may also want to consider installing a fender on your rear wheel to protect your little one’s trailer from getting coated in wet goop.

 One last thing to keep in mind if using a trailer is how it’s going to pull in snow.
 Burley sells a nice beefy 16″ wheel kit that does well in light snow, and if you’re headed out on ski trails, we like using a trailer ski kit like Polar Stroller.

 If your child is going to be riding in a bike seat, there are a couple of ways to help keep them warm and dry.
 There are a couple of manufacturers that make a plastic rain cover.